ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 Mills’ Home sits on a stone foundation, that, as I will demonstrate, is the original stone foundation of the home that William Benton Wolcott built.
 At the home, on 10 Jan 2024, I consulted with Terry Jones, a local stone mason, to explore the foundation and answer several specific questions I had about its construction and features, that I hoped might help me identify the stone mason who worked for William Wolcott.

 Terry was impressed by the excellent condition of the foundation given its age, stating that it has held up as well as any stone foundation he has seen.
 In particular, he pointed to how square the corners were on both the inside and outside, and that the walls were plumb and true, vertically straight, as shown in the following photographs of the southwest corner of the foundation.

+(Also note in the photos of the external corners immediately following, chisel marks on a middle stone that will be explored later.)

 {{% fig "adams-photos/foundation/2024-02-05 14.41.29" "800" /%}}